okeuday/GEPD/README.markdown

 ## BUILDING

-Some of the newer features in port_driver.cpp requires erts >= 5.6.1 (Erlang >= R12B01).
+Some of the features in port_driver.cpp requires erts >= 5.6.1 (Erlang >= R12B01).
 Boost is required for the preprocessor macro expansion code ([http://www.boost.org/](http://www.boost.org/)).